How to develop a Flexible module

 If you struggle to submit via Microsoft Forms, please get in touch with firstname.lastname@example.org.

 After submitting the Module Development Form, a Microsoft Teams channel will be created for your module.
 This is your one-stop-shop for the module development process.
 Here you can communicate with your assigned Learning Designer in the channel and find all the key documentation you’ll need to complete this process.

 This step requires you to create a module map: a comprehensive plan of each week of teaching, broken down into activities.
 This will be your evidence of planning for the new online environment and will help you to see where your Learning Designer can provide support.
 You may already have a document that serves this purpose (e.g. curriculum plan or scheme of work).
 In this case there is no need to produce a module map but please ensure your documentation provides a detailed itemisation of each activity you plan to utilise and the format this may take.

 Guidance on how to do this is available on the Module design guidance page.
 On this page you’ll also find instructions for creating personas.
 We recommend completing the personas task at a course level.
 Creating personas before you start designing your module will help you to identify your students’ unique needs and create content that helps them achieve their goals.
 Our personas template includes some example profiles for inspiration.

 Your Learning Designer will schedule a one-hour development workshop.

-Once you’ve created the student personas and completed your module map, post a message in the Teams channel to let your Learning Designer know.
-Ensure you’ve completed these in good time before the one-hour workshop, otherwise we may need to reschedule.
+Once you’ve completed your module map, post a message in the Teams channel to let your Learning Designer know.
+Ensure you’ve completed this in good time before the one-hour workshop, otherwise we may need to reschedule.

 Step Three: Attend a one-hour development workshop